Spiritual, Moral, Social and Cultural Development (SMSC)

 - Work cooperatively and collaboratively.

 At Sunbury Manor School key elements of SMSC ad British Values are delivered across the curriculum.
-This is audited and presented using the Gridmaker which outlines how departments address key strands throughout the delivery of their subject areas.
 It is an expectation at Sunbury Manor School that all staff, in all subjects, can and should make a contribution to the Spiritual, Moral, Social and Cultural Development of pupils through the taught curriculum and through the use of appropriate teaching and learning strategies such as discussion, reflection and pupil participation.

 Assembly programme and morning registration: